Does rice take 30 minutes to cook?

 To determine the ideal water-to-rice ratio, it’s crucial to follow the instructions on the rice packaging or consult a reliable source.
 However, as a general guideline, you may consider trying a slightly lower ratio, such as 1 3/4 cups of water for 1 cup of rice, for a drier texture.
 Conversely, if you prefer a moister consistency, you can increase the ratio to 2 1/4 cups of water for 1 cup of rice.
 Remember, the process of finding the perfect water-to-rice ratio may involve some experimentation to suit your personal taste preferences.

-See also How to Cook Rice Perfectly in a Mini Aroma Rice Cooker
+See also How Long Can You Keep Rice in the Rice Cooker

 Another important consideration when determining the water-to-rice ratio is the cooking method.
 Different cooking methods, such as stove-top, rice cooker, or pressure cooker, may require slightly different ratios due to variations in heat and steaming.
 It’s crucial to follow the specific instructions for your chosen cooking method to achieve the best results.